sigfox/sigfox-maps/README.md

 ```

 In production situation, you should only set your own credentials to access the Sigfox API and set your background map URL according to your map provider.

 The example above showcases a [Mapbox](https://www.mapbox.com/) map with a light style (you'll have to set your own token).
 To sum up, the `backgroundMap` property expects a TMS URL.
-You can use other background map providers by switching properties (Jawg, Here, Google or Bing).
+You can use other background map providers by switching properties ([Jawg](https://www.jawg.io), [Here](https://developer.here.com/), [Google](https://cloud.google.com/maps-platform) or [Bing](https://www.bingmapsportal.com)).

 In test situation, you might want to mock the Sigfox Backend.
 In order to do this, you can edit the other properties :

 - `sigfoxApiSite` to specify the base URL of your mock (including the http(s) prefix)
 - `publicMapPath` to specify the endpoint.
+To provide a compatible endpoint, check the documentation of the Sigfox API v2
+- `monarchMapPath` to specify the endpoint.
 To provide a compatible endpoint, check the documentation of the Sigfox API v2
 - `https` to specify if your mock is deployed on https context (set it to true), or http (set it to false)

 ## How to run